I tried period underwear so you don't have to

 Caring for the cup is pretty simple, wash with mild soap and water whenever emptying it.

-That said, this for me is the biggest drawback of the cup.
+That said, this is the biggest drawback of the cup.
 When I go to the bathroom at work, I have to be quick, I don't have time to be doing dishes.
 Plus, the manufacturer advises against antibacterial hand soaps (such as those in public restrooms).

 The cup can be a little tricky to master at first but once it's in the correct spot it really is leak-proof and comfortable (more than comfy, it feels like nothing).
-It moves with your body whether you are dancing, swimming, running or watching Queer Eye on Netflix.
+It moves with your body whether you are dancing, swimming, running, or watching Queer Eye on Netflix.

 So many brands of cups, my fave is by Lena